-If you find that a Regulation FD training has not occurred at your company for quite a while, please feel free to reach out to me or other Bass, Berry & Sims corporate attorney for a refresher Regulation FD training for employees, management and/or boards of directors.
+If you find that a Regulation FD training has not occurred at your company for quite a while, please feel free to contact a member of our Corporate & Securities practice group or, if applicable, contact your primary Bass, Berry & Sims relationship attorney for a refresher Regulation FD training for employees, management and/or boards of directors.

 About Bass, Berry & Sims’ Corporate & Securities Practice